taboege/p6-Unicode-Time/README.md

 =======

 This module should be updated as Unicode inevitably adds codepoints for all the other handle configurations of the clock.

-`unitime` operates on minute, not second or millisecond, precision.
-This means that, when rounding up, 12:00:59 still is 12 o'clock, but 12:01:00 rounds to half past 12.

 AUTHOR
 ======